New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 The Domain

 You’re from Dallas and just moved to Austin.
 That’s the best way to describe that for you.
 You work in Tech and likely have an office at the Domain and don’t want a commute.
 You’re looking to live near some bars and stores, and you definitely are in your early 20s.
-You’re normally hanging out at Wonder Bar or 77 Degrees Rooftop!
+You’re normally hanging out at Wonder Bar or 77 Degrees Rooftop.
+Gonna be honest nobody I know lives at the Domain and there is a reason for that.

 East Austin Neighborhood Guide